 Some bakeries also add seeds like sunflower, sesame, poppy, flax, etc.

 Wholemeal bread has the reputation of being healthier than regular, refined flour bread.
 It is often denser and darker than other types of bread.

 Rye bread is typically served with oysters.
 It is darker than regular bread and is made of rye and wheat flour.

 10. Une fougasse

 Originally from Provence, fougasses can now be found everywhere in France.
 It is not unlike Italian focaccia, with a thinner, lighter crust than French bread, and it is flatter than regular bread.

 Many boulangeries shape it in beautiful, flower-like forms and add different ingredients to the dough like olive oil, olives, sun-dried tomatoes, etc.

+Hope this article helped you the different version of bread in French and their names.
 What is your favorite French bread?
 Let us know in the comments!